Roman Senate: Senate of the Roman Republic

 While senate meetings could take place either inside or outside the formal boundary of the city (the pomerium), no meeting could take place more than a mile (in the Roman system of measurement, now approx. 1.48 km) outside it.
-The senate operated while under various religious restrictions.
+The senate operated while under religious restrictions.
 For example, before any meeting could begin, a sacrifice to the gods was made, and a search for divine omens (the auspices) was taken.
 The senate was only allowed to assemble in places dedicated to the gods.
 Meetings usually began at dawn, and a magistrate who wished to summon the senate had to issue a compulsory order.
-The senate meetings were public and directed by a presiding magistrate (usually a consul).
+The senate meetings were public and directed by a presiding magistrate, usually a consul.
 While in session, the senate had the power to act on its own, and even against the will of the presiding magistrate if it wished.
 The presiding magistrate began each meeting with a speech, then referred an issue to the senators, who would discuss it in order of seniority.

-Senators had several other ways in which they could influence (or frustrate) a presiding magistrate.
+Senators had several other ways in which they could influence, or frustrate, a presiding magistrate.
 For example, every senator was permitted to speak before a vote could be held, and since all meetings had to end by nightfall, a dedicated group or even a single senator could talk a proposal to death (a filibuster or diem consumere).
 When it was time to call a vote, the presiding magistrate could bring up whatever proposals he wished, and every vote was between a proposal and its negative.

 Despite dictators holding nominal power, the senate could veto any of the dictator's decisions.
 At any point before a motion passed, the proposed motion could be vetoed, usually by a tribune.
 If there was no veto, and the matter was of minor importance, it could be put to either a voice vote or a show of hands.
 If there was no veto and no obvious majority, and the matter was of a significant nature, there was usually a physical division of the house, with senators voting by taking a place on either side of the chamber.
 Senate membership was controlled by the censors.
 By the time of Augustus, ownership of property worth at least one million sesterces was required for membership.
 The ethical requirements of senators were significant.
 In contrast to members of the Equestrian order, senators could not engage in banking or any form of public contract.
 They could not own a ship that was large enough to participate in foreign commerce, they could not leave Italy without permission from the rest of the senate and they were not paid a salary.
 Election to magisterial office resulted in automatic senate membership.